kean/Nuke/README.md

 ### Performance Metrics (Beta)

 When optimizing performance, it's important to measure.
-Nuke collects detailed performance metrics during the exution of each image task:
+Nuke collects detailed performance metrics during the execution of each image task:

 ```swift
 ImagePipeline.shared.didFinishCollectingMetrics = { task, metrics in